 539. In deciding how far the monetary and banking system of Australia has conformed to the ideal outlined in the preceding chapter, it is necessary to bear in mind several considerations.
 The period 1929 to 1936 was one in which a severe depression was followed by a slow and painful recovery.
-Before the depression, there existed in Australia only the rudiments of a central banking system.
-The Commonwealth Bank was performing some central bank functions, but, apart from its savings bank activities, it was in the main a publicly-owned trading bank.
+Before the depression, there existed in Australia only the rudiments of a central banking The Commonwealth Bank was performing some central bank functions, but, apart from its savings bank activities, it was in the main a publicly-owned trading bank.
 During the period of stress, which followed the onset of the depression, the Commonwealth Bank developed fully into a central bank, and the trading banks became component parts of a central banking system.
 But there is no universally accepted method of central banking; the full development of the Commonwealth Bank into a central bank was compressed into a few years; and the situation in which the Bank found itself was always unprecedented and often acute.
-In these circumstances, it was only to be expected that subsequent events should prove the action or inaction of the Bank in some eases to have been unwise.
+In these circumstances, it was only to be expected that subsequent events should prove the action or inaction of the Bank in some cases to have been unwise.
 To pronounce a course of action or inaction unwise from the standpoint of later knowledge is not necessarily to pronounce it unwise in the circumstances as they appeared at the time.

 540. Without attempting an analysis of the causes of booms and depressions, it is imperative, before we comment upon the behaviour of the Australian monetary and banking system, to express our views as to the part which monetary measures played in the depression and recovery in Australia.
 No action by the monetary and banking system of Australia could have avoided some depression, although the system together with the governments, and, indeed, the community as a whole, must share some responsibility for the extent of the depression.
-The development of boom conditions could have been elecked, and the depth of the depression could have been elecked, and the depth of the depression could have been elecked and the depth of the depression could have been elecked, and the depth of the depression could have been elected and the produce recovery, but their effects would have been greater had they been taken earlier.
+The development of boom conditions could have been checked, and the depth of the depression could have been lessened.
+Monetary measures alone did not produce recovery, but their effects would have been greater had they been taken earlier.

 541. The appropriate policy to prevent or to meet a depression calls for the co-operation of other authorities as well as those who direct monetary policy.
-In general, the proper policy for the governments to pursue if a depression is developing is to expand public works, refrain from increasing taxation, and avoid a general contraction of government expenditure, even although deficits are incurred.
+In general, the proper policy for the governments to pursue if a depression is developing is to expand public works, refrain from increasing taxation, and avoid a general contraction of government expenditure, even

+EXTENT TO WHICH EXISTING SYSTEM CONFORMS TO STANDARDS. although deficits are incurred.
 When conditions have improved as private enterprise revives and full employment is approached, the proper policy is to contract public works expenditure, maintain or increase taxation, budget for surpluses, and reduce the debt which has been incurred through the depression policy.
 We emphasize the view that the policy which we have outlined above is one requiring action in prosperous times, as well as in times of depression.
 It is wholly unwise in our view to wait until a boom or depression occurs before taking action, and the extent to which measures have to be taken when a depression develops will largely depend upon the extent to which proper action has been taken in the earlier stages.
 The assistance which can be given by the central bank in meeting or preventing a depression is to expand or contract credit in conformity with the general policy.
-If an expansion of central bank credit is to be successful in promoting recovery, the credit must be used, and this comes about mainly through government spending as a supplement to private spending.
+If an expansion of central bank credit is to be successful in promoting recovery, the credit must be used, and this comes about mainly through government spending as supplement to private spending.